billfitzgerald/infosec-primer/testing_scenarios.md

 * sessid
 * sid

 However, there are no hard and fast rules governing the names of cookies.
-Many authentication cookie names are unique to the service, and may not be named in a way to make it clear it's a session/authentication cookie.
+Many authentication cookie names are unique to the service and may not be named in a way to make it clear it's a session/authentication cookie.

-To read and search for cookies, use the Advanced Cookie Manager described in Section C3 [Installing and Using an Advanced Cookie Manager](getting_started.md#h.toolkit-adv-cookie-manager).
+To read and search for cookies, use the advanced cookie manager described in Section C3 [Installing and Using an Advanced Cookie Manager](getting_started.md#h.toolkit-adv-cookie-manager).

-To confirm that a cookie is an authentication cookie, or to search for it in case the name is not apparent, log in to the web site.
+To confirm that a cookie is an authentication cookie, or to search for it in case the name is not apparent, log in to the website.

-Then, using the Cookie Manager, delete the candidate cookie and reload the page.
-If the page fails to reload in to the logged in session, the cookie in question is an authentication cookie.
+Then, using the cookie manager, delete the candidate cookie and reload the page.
+If the page fails to reload to the logged-in session, the cookie in question is an authentication cookie.
 Note that some services have more than one authentication cookie and all must be present for full account access.
 An illustration of deleting a cookie using the cookie editor is shown below.

 <div align="center">
 <figure>
   <img alt="Deleting a cookie using the Advanced Cookie Manager" src="images/image32.png" width="624.00" height="356.00" title="Deleting a cookie using the Advanced Cookie Manager">
     <br>
-  <figcaption>Image Caption: Deleting a cookie using the Advanced Cookie Manager.</figcaption>
+  <figcaption>Image Caption: Deleting a cookie using the advanced cookie manager</figcaption>
 </figure>
 </div>

 ### E5.3.2 Flags That Protect Authentication Cookies

 Cookies have optional flags that the application can set to control how a browser handles them.
-Of these, the 'httpOnly' and 'secure' flags are important to protecting authentication cookies from unauthorized access.
+Of these, the "httpOnly" and "secure" flags are important to protecting authentication cookies from unauthorized access.

 The httpOnly flag prevents scripts from reading a cookie's contents.
 In a [cross-site scripting](glossary.md#h.glossary-xss) attack (commonly called "XSS"), an adversary is able to inject a malicious script to run in a user's browser.
-If such a script can read an authentication cookie, it can send it to the adversary for use in a [session hijacking](glossary.md#h.glossary-session-hijack) attack.
-The httpOnly flag cannot prevent a successful cross-site scripting attack but it does prevent the cookie, and the account it protects, against compromise in the event of such an attack.
+If such a script can read an authentication cookie, it can send it to the adversary for use in a [session-hijacking](glossary.md#h.glossary-session-hijack) attack.
+The httpOnly flag cannot prevent a successful cross-site scripting attack, but it does prevent the cookie, and the account it protects, against compromise in the event of such an attack.

 The secure flag prevents the browser from sending a cookie in an http (unencrypted) request.
 In an implementation that is using https, this protects against an accidental exposure of the cookie through an unintentional http request.
 In some implementations the use of load balancers to even out internal server loading can preclude the use of the secure flag for authentication cookies.
-In those cases, HSTS (Hypertext Strict Transport Security) is important to prevent the browser from sending any http requests to this domain.
-(See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) for details of HSTS).
+In those cases, HSTS (hypertext strict transport security) is important to prevent the browser from sending any http requests to this domain.
+(See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) for details of HSTS.)

 <div align="center">
 <figure>
   <img alt="Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager" src="images/image63.png" width="624.00" height="344.00" title="Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager">
     <br>
-  <figcaption>Image Caption: Checking for the httpOnly and isSecure flags with the Advanced Cookie Manager.</figcaption>
+  <figcaption>Image Caption: Checking for the httpOnly and isSecure flags with the advanced cookie manager</figcaption>
 </figure>
 </div>

-Both of these flags can be checked in the cookie editor by selecting the authentication cookie and examining the flags settings.
+Both of these flags can be checked in the cookie editor by selecting the authentication cookie and examining the flag settings.
 In the example below, both the httpOnly and secure flags are set.

 ### E5.3.3 Invalidation of Authentication Cookies at Logout

 Authentication cookies should be invalidated when a user logs out of an application.
 If they remain valid after a logout, then an adversary in possession of an authentication cookie value can continue to access the account.
-Put another way, if authentication cookies aren't invalidated when a user logs out, the act of logging out doesn't fully protect a user from unauthorized access of their information.
+Put another way, if authentication cookies aren't invalidated when a user logs out, the act of logging out doesn't fully protect a user from unauthorized access of his or her information.

-Using a cookie editor, it is straightforward to check whether authentication tokens are invalidated at logout.
+A cookie editor makes it straightforward to check whether authentication tokens are invalidated at logout.

 * Log in to the service and go to a page that indicates the user is logged in.
 Make a note of this URL, as you will need it in later steps.